Wasserstein projection distance for fairness testing of regression models

 The Boston Housing Dataset~\citep{harrison1978hedonic} is a benchmark in machine learning and statistics, originally collected to study housing prices in the Boston metropolitan area.
 It includes 506 observations with 14 variables such as crime rate, average rooms per dwelling, property tax rate, and proportion of Black residents.
 The outcome is the median value of owner-occupied homes (in \$1000s).
 While early studies relied on linear regression for interpretability~\citep{harrison1978hedonic}, later work adopted polynomial, Ridge, and Lasso regression to capture nonlinear effects~\citep{sanyal2022boston,li2024comparative}, and more recent research has shown that tree-based and ensemble methods such as Random Forests, Gradient Boosting, and XGBoost can achieve higher accuracy~\citep{xia2024boston,li2024comparative}.
-Motivated by the original finding that buyers pay a premium for clean air~\citep{harrison1978hedonic}, we investigate two questions: (i) whether predicted prices differ significantly between areas with high and low pollution, and (ii) which features drive these disparities, either compensating for high pollution or being undervalued in such areas.
-We use the term disparity testing rather than fairness testing to emphasize that our goal is to interpret market-driven differences, not ethical unfairness.
-While the setup is inspired by the equal mean criterion, our analysis focuses on identifying features that shape price disparities rather than enforcing fairness constraints.
+Motivated by the original finding that buyers pay a premium for clean air~\citep{harrison1978hedonic}, we investigate two questions: \RV{(i) whether predicted housing prices are statistically significantly different between areas with high and low pollution under different fairness criteria and different division points of the sensitive attribute, and (ii) which features drive the fairness behavior of the model, either compensating for high pollution or being undervalued in such areas.
+We emphasize that ``fairness'' in this context refers to statistical fairness as defined by the adopted criteria, rather than sociological or normative notions of fairness.}